urbanopt/geojson-modelica-translator/docs/getting_started.rst

     # example
     uo_des create-model sys_param.json

-The resulting Modelica package will be created and can be opened in a Modelica editor. open the :code:`pacakge.mo` file in the root directory of the generated package.
+The resulting Modelica package will be created and can be opened in a Modelica editor.
+Open the :code:`pacakge.mo` file in the root directory of the generated package.
 You will also need to load the MBL into your Modelica editor.

 Docker Installation